-Ask the Bird Experts: What Do Bluebirds Eat in Winter?
+Ask the Experts: Do Bluebirds Migrate in Winter?

 What foods do bluebirds eat in cold weather during winter?
 Do all bluebirds migrate?
 Our bird experts answer your questions.

 “A few winters ago, four bluebirds spent time in the nesting boxes in my yard.
-What do they eat during the cold months?
-Are bluebirds supposed to migrate south?” asks Thomas Bruce of Wayland, Michigan.
+What do they eat during the cold months?” asks Thomas Bruce of Wayland, Michigan.